He Married My Best Friend - III

 From the day my beloved Davy so casually requested I ask my best friend Marjie if she would go with HIM to the Prom, until the Prom itself, I had been so good, I almost fooled myself.

 I had smiled and laughed when I saw Davy, complaining about my 'slave driver'. mother who was forcing me to study.

-She would 'force' me to study.
-She would demand I stay home, study, have no social life.
+To help me avoid the emotional trauma in seeing Davy and Marjie together, I would be 'locked in'.
+My mother would 'force' me to study.
+My mother would demand I stay home.
+My mother would prevent me having a social life.
 If my friends were going to the hang out, I couldn't go, my slave driver mother demanded I come home.

 I was locked down on week ends to study for my exams.
 I had no free time.
 I could use my Mother's regime as the excuse to avoid Davy and Margie.

 And it worked.
 Oh it worked!

 I got through days and weeks, and was able to attend the Prom with a guy from my Mother's work place who was doing her a favour.

 She had introduced me to Bob a few weeks before.
 He was attractive enough.

 We had been polite and friendly and went out for thirty minute 'dates' each Sunday between Easter and Prom day.
 This was to give us a past, make us comfortable with each other, so I could carry off my 'performance' at the Prom.